Tongan tooth-billed pigeon

 The Tongan tooth-billed pigeon (Didunculus placopedetes), is an extinct species of pigeon that was endemic to Tonga that lived in the Quaternary period.
 A related species, the tooth-billed pigeon (Didunculus strigirostris), is the only known living species in its genus.

-Discription
+Description

 The Tongan tooth-billed pigeon is described as looking similar to its relative, the tooth-billed pigeon, although it was larger.
 The Tongan tooth-billed pigeon is only defined by subfossils found at archaeological sites.
-A common predator of the Tongan tooth-billed pigeon was the Barn Owl (T. a. lulu).
+A common predator of the Tongan tooth-billed pigeon was the barn owl (formerly T. a. lulu; now T. j. delicatula).
 It was about 31 to 38 centimetres long and weighed about 400 grams. with a short tail and a curved beak.

 Distribution and habitat

 It was located on the Tongan islands of Tongatapu, Lifuka, Ha'ano, 'Uiha, and Ha'afeva and lived in terrestrial environments.
 Its diet consisted of raw fruit of the Rhus taitensis.
 It also ate seeds from Heliconia laufao, nutmegs from the genus Myristica, tuber from species in the genus of Dioscorea, and berries.